GSto/digital-garden/notes/eponymous laws.md

 > "our hypothesis that the world should look to others as it looks to us.
 After all, who wouldn’t make that assumption?"
 > - Never Split The Difference

+## Iceberg Fallacy

+> The cost of development of a new software product is the only ~25% of the total cost of ownership management sees and budgets for.

 ## Lindy Effect